Ethiopia: Fear Tigray conflict could trigger all-out war | DW | 20.07.2021

 The Horn of Africa nation, with a population of some 110 million, has more than 80 distinct ethnic groups.

-According to conflict expert Kjetil Tronvoll, however, some of the regions had heated internal discussions about whether they should heed Abiy's call to march into Tigray.
+Professor Tronvoll said some regions had had heated internal discussions about whether they should heed Abiy's call to march into Tigray.

 "The local argument is: 'We don't want to be pulled into this war.
-It is not our war'," Tronvoll said in a phone call from Oslo.
+It is not our war,'" Tronvoll said.

-He believes the conflict is mostly seen within Ethiopia as a war between Amhara and Tigray.
+He said the conflict was mostly seen within Ethiopia as a war between Amhara and Tigray.

-Eritrea's leader Isaias Afwerki is a sworn enemy of the TPLF which ruled Ethiopia when both countries fought a border war.
+Eritrea's leader, Isaias Afwerki, is a sworn enemy of the TPLF, which ruled Ethiopia when the countries fought a border war.

-Despite the TPLF's recent battle successes, Eritrean forces still remain Tigray, although it seems they have withdrawn to the north closer to the common border.
+Despite the TPLF's recent battle successes, Eritrean forces still remain in Tigray, although it seems that they have withdrawn to the north, closer to the common border.

-The United Nations Human Rights Council last week called for a swift withdrawal of Eritrea's troops.
+The UN Human Rights Council last week called for a swift withdrawal of Eritrea's troops.
 It also called for an immediate halt to all human rights violations in Tigray.

 Humanitarian organizations are also warning that the ongoing fighting, combined with the difficulty of getting aid into the region, is pushing hundreds of thousands people into Tigray into mass starvation.